Big-Bee-Network/wild-bee-data-standard/coretermlist.md

 		</tr>
         <tr>
 			<td>How to use</td>
 			<td>Recommended best practice is to use a time that conforms to ISO 8601-1:2019.
 Report in local time.
-Report the total time interval of collection, covering the start and end time of either passive trap deployment or active sampling.
+Report the total sampling time interval, covering the start and end time of either passive trap deployment or active sampling.
 The correct format is start time/end time.
-Use dwc:samplingEffort to report the duration of sampling time in hours, person-hours, or decimals of hours or person-hours.
-Please be sure to provide accompanying sampling protocol and effort information in the terms dwc:samplingProtocol, dwc:sampleSizeValue, dwc:sampleSizeUnit, and dwc:samplingEffort.
+Use <b>dwc:samplingEffort</b> to report the duration of sampling time in hours, person-hours, or decimals of hours or person-hours.
+Please be sure to provide accompanying sampling protocol and effort information in the terms <b>dwc:samplingProtocol</b>, <b>dwc:sampleSizeValue</b>, <b>dwc:sampleSizeUnit</b>, and <b>dwc:samplingEffort</b>.
 			</td>
 		</tr>
 		<tr>
 			<td>Examples</td>
 			<td><ul class="list-group list-group-flush">
 			<li class="list-group-item">09:00/15:00, 09:30/09:40, 11:50/12:00, 14:15/14:25</li>
-				<ul><li class="list-group-item">For a 24-hour interval, please use dwc:eventDate instead.</li>
+				<ul><li class="list-group-item">For a 24-hour sampling time interval, please use <b>dwc:eventDate</b> instead.</li>
 				</ul>
 			<li class="list-group-item">08:30/08:30</li>
-				<ul><li class="list-group-item">If choosing to report a 24-hour interval.</li>
+				<ul><li class="list-group-item">If choosing to report a 24-hour sampling time interval.</li>
 				</ul>
 				</ul></td>
 		</tr>